fastforwardlabs/mdffreport13/src/02-background.md

 ##### 1. Direct causation

 The simplest way in which correlation between two variables arises is when one variable is a direct cause of the other.
 We say that one thing causes another when a change in the first thing, while holding everything else constant, results in a change in the second.
-In the business loan defaulting example discussed earlier, this could mean we could create a two node graph with one of the nodes being whether or not a business is small (say “small business” with values 0 or 1) and the other node being “default” indicating whether or not the business defaulted on the loan.
+In the business loan defaulting example discussed earlier, we could create a two node graph with one of the nodes being whether or not a business is small (say “small business” with values 0 or 1) and the other node being “default” indicating whether or not the business defaulted on the loan.
 In this case, we would expect that a small business increases the chances of it defaulting.

 ![figure: direct causation](figures/ff13-08.png)